ZeroPose: CAD-Prompted Zero-shot Object 6D Pose Estimation in Cluttered Scenes: Experiments

-For the training dataset, we take the GSO~\cite{suresh2023midastouch} to train our pose estimation module, which contains 1000 3D objects under household scenes and 1 million synthetic images provided by Megapose~\cite{labbe2022megapose}.
-For the test datasets, we evaluated our method on the seven core datasets of the BOP challenge~\cite{hodavn2020bop}, including LineMod Occlusion (LMO), T-LESS, TUD-L, IC-BIN, ITODD, HomebrewedDB (HB)and YCB-Video (YCB-V).
-These datasets are enriched with diverse factors of variation, including texture, symmetry, and household or industrial scenes, which accurately represent the different types of objects typically encountered in daily and robotic scenarios.
+\textbf{Datasets}.
+For the training dataset, we take the GSO dataset ~\cite{downs2022google} to pretrain the Geo model and the geometric feature matching module, which contains 1000 3D objects under household scenes and 1 million synthetic images provided by Megapose~\cite{labbe2022megapose}. \note{For the test datasets, we follow the BOP challenge~\cite{hodavn2020bop} to select the seven core datasets where all test images are captured from the real-world environment, including LineMod Occlusion (LMO), T-LESS, TUD-L, IC-BIN, YCB-Video (YCB-V), ITODD, and HomebrewedDB (HB).
+The first 5 datasets are open for offline access and typically adopted as the ablation study benchmark, named BOP 5.
+The 7 core datasets are denoted BOP 7.
+BOP datasets include over a hundred objects with a variety of shapes and textures and twenty thousand images from challenging real scenes.}